ThePragmaticFuturist/gestault/mychat/instructions/step_14_session_saving_and_loading.md

 # Step 14: Save, Load, and Manage Chat Sessions Locally #

+## Note - this file is out of sync with the src code due to some bugs I discovered and have now fixed ##

 Okay, let's add the functionality to save, load, and manage chat sessions using the browser's `localStorage`.
 This will involve:

 1. Adding state in `App.jsx` to track saved sessions and whether the current chat has unsaved changes.